envato/two-states/README.md

 # two-states
 ============

-This is a simple state machine library for ActiveRecord projects.
+This is a *very* simple state machine library for ActiveRecord projects.
 It is designed above all else to be as simple and explicit as possible, while still providing enough flexibility for many projects.

-The current state of a record is kept in a database column; you can have more than one state for, and multiple state machines on, a single record.
+The current state of a record is kept in a database column; one record can have as many state machines as you deem useful.

-Transitions are not explicitly modeled as classes, nor persisted in the database - they are implemented as methods on your state machine(s).
-You can specify guard conditions by raising a TransitionError from these methods.
+State machines are simply subclasses of StateMachine; each state is a subclass of StateMachine::State (though you can treat them pretty much as if they're symbols if you like).

-Introspection is not a high priority - there are no methods to check if a transition is possible, for example, nor to see a list of the states you can transition to from the current state.
-This is intentional, although there's nothing to stop you building on top of this very minimal library if you want that kind of thing.
+Events and transitions are just methods, defined inside your state machine class, which change the state.
+It's up to you to decide under what conditions a state transfer will occur and whether to raise a TransitionError or silently ignore failures.
+You can specify guard conditions inside transition methods if you need them.
+If you want other features, you'll either find you're able to easily add them yourself, or you'll go elsewhere.

-Everything defined here lives inside the StateMachine class.
-There are no explicit dependencies on ActiveRecord, so you could probably use this in other Ruby projects if you wanted to.
+There are no explicit dependencies on ActiveRecord, so you could probably use this in non-ActiveRecord Ruby projects if you wanted to.
+Small parts of ActiveSupport are selectively required.

 ```
-gem 'two-states', git: 'git@github.com:envato/two-states.git'
+gem 'two-states', git: 'git@github.com:davidlee/two-states.git'

 require 'state_machine'